leohhhn/bp/README.md

 # bp
-Practice calculating in different bases!
+JavaScript GUI Application for practicing calculating in different bases by hand.